1960–61 AEK Athens F.C. season: Overview

-AEK entered the Cup facing AE Kaisarianis in December and they achieved one of the highest scoring victories in their history with 9–0.
-In the next round they eliminated Agioi Anargyroi easily with 5–1 and then Doxa Metaxourgio with 3–2.
-Afterwards they played against PAO Kalogreza and eliminated them with 2–1 and in the next round they faced Niki Plakas and won with a triumphant 8–1.
-In the round of 32, AEK came across Prasina Poulia, one of the historic teams from Kalamata, who would competed in Athens for the first time.
-The match was held under intense emotional charge due to the presence of Kleanthis Maropoulos and the Messinian team held a historic 2–2 draw until the 60th minute, when AEK "woke up" and in the end the result was a satisfying 7–3.
-In the round of 16, they easily eliminated Proodetiki by 4–1, but in the quarter-finals, Iraklis ended their course in the institution, by winning them with 1–0 in Thessaloniki.
+AEK entered the Cup facing AE Kaisarianis at the first round and they achieved one of the highest scoring victories in their history by 9–0 at home.
+At the second round they eliminated Agioi Anargyroi easily by 5–1 at home and then Doxa Metaxourgio with a 3–2 home win for the third round.
+Afterwards they played against PAO Kalogreza and eliminated them by 2–1 at home and at the fifth round they faced Niki Plakas and won with a triumphant 8–1 at home.
+In the round of 32, AEK came across Prasina Poulia, one of the historic teams from Kalamata, who came to compete in Athens for the first time.
+The match was held under intense emotional charge due to the presence of the former player of both clubs, Kleanthis Maropoulos and the Messinian team held a historic 2–2 draw until the 60th minute, when AEK "woke up" and in the end the result was a satisfying 7–3.
+At the round of 16, they easily eliminated Proodetiki by 4–1 at home, and were qualified to the quarter-finals.
+There, they faced Iraklis at Thessaloniki and were defeated by 1–0, ending their course in the tournament.

+The incidents with the referees continued, with the suspension of the match against Proodeftiki and its resumption 4 months later, as on 18 February at Karaiskakis Stadium.
+At the 80th minute and while the game was at 1–1, Gouvas scored a goal where the ball hit the inner post at the bottom of the goal and went out again with the referee indicating "play on", considering that the ball hit the post.
+A scuffle between players followed on the pitch and after several incidents the referee called it off and it was repeated on 14 June, when AEK was indifferent and mathematically out of the title.
+In the rest of the season, the team briought mediocre results, losing in both matches to the then strong Panionios, while they achieved a 4–1 victory over Olympiacos.
+The 27 goals scored by Kostas Nestoridis, who emerged again as the top scorer of the league, did not manage to give AEK anything better than fourth place.

 Players

 Squad information

 NOTE: The players are the ones that have been announced by the AEK Athens' press release.
 No edits should be made unless a player arrival or exit is announced.
-Updated 30 June 1961, 23:59 UTC+2.
+Updated 25 June 1961, 23:59 UTC+2.